robot165/erpnext_com/erpnext_com/www/docs/user/manual/en/stock/batch.md

 ### Item Setup

 To set item as a batch item, "Has Batch No" field should be checked in the Item master.
+(Make sure ‘Maintain Stock’ is checked for that  Item.
+It will make ‘Serial numbers and Batches’ section appear below)

 If you want automatic batch creation at the time of Purchase Receipt, you must check "Create New Batches Automatically"